unageek/inari/src/_docs/conformance.md

 | decorationPart(_x_) | [`x.decoration()`](`DecInterval::decoration`)           | No             |
 | setDec(_x_, _dx_)   | [`DecInterval::set_dec(x, dx)`](`DecInterval::set_dec`) | No             |

-Comparison of decorations is implemented as stated in the standard.
+Comparison of decorations is implemented as defined in the standard.

 ### Input and output (I/O) of intervals